Post-IDFA Alliance will address concerns of mobile app and game marketers

 The alliance includes mobile marketing firms Liftoff, Fyber, Chartboost, InMobi, Vungle, and Singular.
 It represents a broad spectrum of companies instrumental to the mobile advertising industry, though as yet it doesn’t have full representation of every mobile marketing company, nor does it have app and game publishers yet.

-“Apple’s upcoming policy change regarding user tracking is a significant change for the industry,” said Liftoff CEO Mark Ellis, in an email to GamesBeat.
+“Apple’s upcoming policy change regarding user tracking is a significant change for the industry,” said Liftoff CEO Mark Ellis in an email to GamesBeat.
 “With the Post-IDFA Alliance, we’re bringing in expertise from supply-side, demand-side, and measurement to arm marketers with the tools they need to navigate this shift seamlessly.
 We aim to ensure a smooth and successful transition, with the assurance that marketing can and will continue to be just as effective on iOS in this more privacy-centric manner.”

 He said the group isn’t communicating with Apple and that isn’t its goal right now.
 Rather, the aim is to join forces with other key marketing technology leaders to help the industry adapt to the coming changes and adjustments that will have to occur in a post-IDFA world, while continuing to drive marketing success on iOS.